pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 We let him walk in front of us, following him to the manor.
 Riglan, perception, 17.
 He walks with curious confidence.
 Moves with purpose.
 Riglan asks, "What in the cards made you so certain of this direction?"
 "The first card I pulled showed me that I was going to be lost.
 It hinted at a maze.
 For me, anyway...
 It had uncertainty."
 Maireagh says, "I'm not surprised - it heads into the mist" - of course, yes, it's further back, but still clearly not *that* far away.
 "In this direction, the card was a raven" says Denny.
 "Is that good?!"
 "I don't know.
 I've never pulled a raven before!
 But ravens are messengers.
 They can mean many things.
 Messengers into the lands of the dead from the living.
 Or from across worlds."

-Riglan decides to confess that it's not just "pages of the picture book" for us in the Shadow Fell - it might be the same in "our" world too.
+Riglan decides to confess that it's not just "pages of the picture book" for us in the Shaowfell - it might be the same in "our" world too.
 Daggerford was much bigger in our time.
 This might be bad or might be good - when he finds the right place *and* moment to depart for home, his family might not have missed him at all!
 He might have been only gone briefly.
 We get into a conversation trying to determine how much time is between us, so we might have a good guess at the time difference *here* in case the shift in time is indeed equivalent.
 He talks about the "Kingdom Of The Dalelands", but we don't know it.
 Maireagh tries to figure it out.
 He tells us that the Dalelands are ruled out of the capital, Elturel. *That* name we know.
 Riglan digs out the map.

 Temo (history with luck point 4,5+4!) doesn't know much about it.
 Denny knows about Waterdeep though.
 Quite a bustling city in his time.
 He knew it was a centre of commerce and trade.
 Waterdeep was apparently ruled by a barbarian king, on that side of the river up to Triboar.
 Denny knows that much.
 The Dalelands are on the other side of the river.
 Temo knows that Waterdeep is only about 500 years old, has been a republic for the last 200, so we're looking at, given the implied size of the town, maybe 300ish years ago?